-interior and table bottom blank (or distant responded unitary sinterior) and relief care at the bottom of the page.
+The floare and table below blank (or global responded and any other oal) and floare at the bottom of the page.

 Element Admission Completion

-Transcript Yes No Yes No
+Transcript Yes No • Yes No

 Fingerprint check Yes No Yes No

 Background check Yes No Yes No

-Minimum number of courses/credits/semester hours completed • Yes No Yes No
+Minimum number of courses/credits/semester hours completed • Yes No • Yes No

-Minimum GPA • Yes No Yes No
+Minimum GPA Yes No • Yes No

 Minimum GPA in content area coursework • Yes No • Yes No

-Minimum GPA in professional education coursework • Yes No Yes No
+Minimum GPA in professional education coursework • Yes No • Yes No

 Minimum ACT score Yes No Yes No

 Minimum SAT score Yes No Yes No

 Minimum basic skills test score • Yes No Yes No

-Subject area/academic content test or other subject matter verification Yes No Yes No
+Subject area/academic content test or other subject matter verification Yes No • Yes No

 Recommendation(s) • Yes No Yes No

-Essay or personal statement Yes No Yes No

-Element Admission Completion Interview Yes No Yes No Other Specify: Dispositional self assessment; First Aid/CPR/AED; Child-Abuse Prevention; Dysl • Yes No • Yes No What is the minimum GPA required for admission into the program?
-(Leave blank if yabove.) you indicated that a minimum GP A is not required in the table 2.5 3.
+Element Admission Completion Essay or personal statement Yes No Yes No Interview Yes No Yes No Other Specify: Dispositional self-assess; First Aid/CPR/AED; Child-Abuse Prevent; Dyslexia; Re • Yes No • Yes No 2.
+What is the minimum GPA required for admission into the program?
+(Leave blank if you indicated that a minimum GPA is not required in the table above.)
+2.5 3.
 What is the minimum GPA required for completing the program?
 (Leave blank if you indicated that a minimum GPA is not required in the table above.)
 2.5 4.
-Please provide any additional information about the information provided above:

-Background checks and fingerprinting are required by the school divisions in which students are placed for student teaching, but not by JMU.
+Please provide any additional information about the information provided above: Background checks and fingerprinting are required by the school divisions in which students are placed for student teaching, but not by IMIL Transcripts Background checks and fingerprinting are required by the school divisions in which students are placed for student teaching, but not by JMU.
 Transcripts are evaluated for degree verification at the university level.
 There are certain courses required (earning a C or better) in order to be accepted.
 Certain programs do NOT have subject-matter tests (e.g. Dance, Theatre).
-At entry, students must have minimum SAT OR ACT, OR Praxis Core Math (or equivalent), AND VCLA (Reading and Writing).
+At entry, students must have minimum basic skills: Math (ALEKS, SAT, ACT, or Praxis Core Math) AND Reading and Writing (VCLA).